CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 ### Configure PTP Logging

-A log set contains the log entries for clock correction and path delay violations at different times.
+A log set contains the log entries for clock time stamp and path delay violations at different times.
 You can set the number of entries to log and the interval between successive violation logs.

 {{< tabs "TabID1450 ">}}
 {{< tab "NVUE Commands ">}}